dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 ## Configure Unix domain sockets

 gRPC calls between a client and server on different machines are usually sent over TCP sockets.
 TCP was designed for communicating across a network.
-[Unix domain sockets (UDS)](https://wikipedia.org/wiki/Unix_domain_socket) are a widely supported IPC technology that's more efficient than TCP when the client and server are on the same machine.
+[Unix domain sockets (UDS)](https://wikipedia.org/wiki/Unix_domain_socket) are a widely supported IPC technology that's more efficient than TCP when the client and server are on the same machine. .NET provides built-in support for UDS in client and server apps.

 Requirements: